JetBrains/MPS-extensions/docs/extensions/model-merger.md

 # Model Merger

-The model merge is used to automatically merge two models.
-Merge is not meant in the same way as in terms VCS systems like git.
-It‘s main use case is incrementalisation of importer at the moment but is not limited to it.
+The model merger is used to automatically merge two models.
+Merge is not meant in the same way as in VCS systems like git.
+At the moment its main use case is incremental imports, although it is not limited to it.
 ## Model Merge Specification

 The model merge needs a customizable specification of how to merge instances of a given concept.
 The DSL should support the user to write correct specifications for a set of concepts and allow to reuse specifications for instance when a concept is extended or interfaces are implemented.
 Putting this into a DSL rather than writing this in plain java allows us to evolve the runtime and the language independently.
 Inspirations can be taken from the new VCD aspect in MPS.
 While a much simpler use case it might still be useful input.